ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-management.md

 ### Environment-Based Resolution

-Dependencies can also be resolved based on deployment environments:
+Dependencies can also be resolved based on deployment environments and tags:

 ```json title="package.json"
 {